aws-samples/pixel-streaming-on-eks/docs/DEPLOY_DEMO.md

 ## Deploying the CDK App
 1. We will no deploy the CDK App, which includes the EKS Cluster and Docker container images.

     If you are currently in the `packer` directory, return to the directory above.
 Ensure that there is a `cdk.json` file in the same directory.

 ```console
 $ ls
 README.md  cdk.json ...
 ```

+2. Open the file [containers/pixel-streaming/Dockerfile](../containers/pixel-streaming/Dockerfile) and replace the `UNREAL_ENGINE_APP` environment variable with the name of the `.sh` file used to launch your Unreal Engine application, for example `ThirdPersonShooter.sh`.

-2. Open the [lib/eks-cluster-stack.ts](../lib/eks-cluster-stack.ts) TypeScripts CDK file and update the deployment specific variables.
+3. Open the [lib/eks-cluster-stack.ts](../lib/eks-cluster-stack.ts) TypeScripts CDK file and update the deployment specific variables.

     a) `EKS_ACCESS_ROLE`